michaeljs-c/legislation-etl/README.md

 # Legislation ETL
 ETL application processing legislation data and deployed on Azure.
+- Deploying locally will process files from the legislation_files folder and insert into a local SQL Server instance
+- Azure deployment will process files already existing in a blob bucket and insert into a serverless Azure SQL Server instance

 ## Directory structure